-The AIRS (Affordable Independent Residences for Seniors) Program replaces the “non-profit residence for the elderly.”
-This program allows both not-for-profit and for-profit businesses to develop affordable housing for seniors.
-The AIRS program provides extra space if a developer decides to create affordable housing for seniors.
+The AIRS (Affordable Independent Residences for Seniors) Program replaces the “non-profit residence for older people.”
+This program allows not-for-profit and for-profit businesses to develop affordable housing for older people.
+The AIRS program provides extra space if a developer creates affordable housing for older people.

 Affordable housing projects can receive benefits lasting for 34 years.
 Thirty of those years benefit from full tax benefits for investment properties.
-The remaining four years is the phasing out period.
-All other projects receive the 14-year exemption program, with 10 of those years being full benefits and a 4-year phase-out period.
+The remaining four years are the phasing-out period.
+All other projects receive the 14-year exemption program, with ten years being full benefits and a 4-year phase-out period.

-This tax advantage offers a one-time only credit for properties with green roofs.
-The tax reduction equals to $4.50 per square feet of green roof space.
-The benefits are limited to the least of $100,000 or the cost of property taxes due for the property.
-If using a solar energy system, you can get additional sales tax exemptions.
+This tax advantage offers a one-time-only credit for properties with green roofs.
+The tax reduction equals $4.50 per square foot of green roof space.
+The benefits are limited to the least $100,000 or the cost of property taxes due for the property.
+You can get additional sales tax exemptions if using a solar energy system.

-The 1031 Exchange is a tax deferment scheme to defer taxes during the transfer of a property.
+The 1031 Exchange is a tax deferment scheme to defer taxes during property transfer.
 Defined by Section 1031 within the Internal Revenue Code, the regulator created the 1031 Exchange with the design that the investor may still have their cash involved in the investment and may not have enough money to pay taxes.

 An investor can buy more than one property for replacement, but to do so, they must fit into one of these rules: 3-property, 200% rule, or the 95% rule.

-Investors can choose between four types of like-kind exchanges they can decide between simultaneous, delayed, construction/improvement, or reverse.
+Investors can choose between four like-kind exchanges: simultaneous, delayed, construction/improvement, or reverse.

-For commercial properties, an investor can depreciate a property further at 39 years.
-Therefore, you subtract the value of the actual land from the purchase price, to obtain the building’s depreciative worth.
-For example, an $8 million building’s annual deduction comes down to $205,128.
+An investor can depreciate a property further at 39 years for commercial properties.
+Therefore, you subtract the value of the actual land from the purchase price to obtain the building’s depreciative worth.
+For example, an $8 million building’s annual deduction comes to $205,128.